Sailing (Christopher Cross song)

-"Sailing" is a 1979 soft rock song written and recorded by American artist Christopher Cross.
-It was released in June 1980 as the second single from his debut album Christopher Cross (1979), which was already certified Gold by this time.
+"Sailing" is a 1979 soft rock song written and recorded by American singer-songwriter Christopher Cross.
+It was released in May 1980 as the second single from his first album Christopher Cross (1979), which was already certified Gold by this time.
 The song was a success in the United States, reaching number one on the Billboard Hot 100 chart on August 30, 1980, where it stayed for one week.
 The song also won Grammy Awards for Record of the Year, Song of the Year, and Arrangement of the Year, and helped Cross win the Best New Artist award.
-VH1 named "Sailing" the most "softsational soft rock" song of all time.
+In his Grammy acceptance speech, Cross acknowledged "Sailing" as his favorite song on the album and said that it was not originally meant to be a single.

 The song was recorded in 1979, utilizing the 3M Digital Recording System, making it one of the first digitally recorded songs to chart.

-In his Grammy acceptance speech, Cross acknowledged "Sailing" as his favorite song on the album and that originally it was not meant to be a single.
-The song was later identified as an archetype of the style that later became known as yacht rock (Cross and similar artists referred to the style as the West Coast sound at the time).
+In 2007, VH1 named "Sailing" the most "softsational soft rock" song of all time.
+Following its being featured on the Yacht Rock web series, the song was identified as an archetype of the yacht rock style.
+Cross and similar artists referred to the style as the West Coast sound during 1975–1985.

-"Sailing" was sampled on "Bagsy Not In Net" by The 1975 from their album Notes On A Conditional Form.

 Background

 Cross has said in interviews that the song's inspiration was his friendship with an older friend from his high school, Al Glasscock, who would take him sailing as a teenager, just to get away from the trials and tribulations of being a teenager.
 Glasscock functioned as a surrogate older brother during a tough time for Cross emotionally.
 Although Cross lost touch with Glasscock, The Howard Stern Show in April 1995 reunited the two after 28 years.
 Cross acknowledged on the show that his sailing trips with Glasscock had been the inspiration for the song.
 After that reunion, Cross sent Glasscock a copy of the platinum record he earned for selling more than five million copies of "Sailing."

+Cross has also said in interviews that the orchestral beginning was an error of a wrong button pushed in the recording of the song, and then the acoustic part caught up with it.
+It was meant to start with the acoustic guitar part.